manuelcampagnolo/PyQGIS_2nd_edition/README.md

 ## Session 4: Converting blocks of code into functions; modularity.
 Example: function to build a dictionary and another function to apply that dictionary to create a graduated symbology for the NUTS data set.
 Using a matplotlib colormap.
 Miscelaneous: script to find strings in files (os module and regular expressions: re module).
 Message boxes in PyQGIS.

-* Input data: NUTS data
-* Scripts in the scripts folder
+### Part 1

+* Input: NUTS map from https://ec.europa.eu/eurostat/web/gisco/geodata/reference-data/administrative-units-statistical-units/nuts.
+The shapefile files are also available in  the Input folder.
+* Scripts:
    - For the graduated legend for the NUTS units' area:
 ```
 session_4_v1_NUTS_graduated_legend_color_ramp_from_matplotlib_no_dict.py